micmejia/bible-dump/AMPC/Romans/Rom 8.md

-Yet amid all these things we are more than conquerors [^m]_and_ gain a surpassing victory through Him Who loved us.
+Yet amid all these things we are more than conquerors _and_ gain a surpassing victory through Him Who loved us.